yangchiheng/peft_tutorial/README.md

 - Comparison of encoder-only, decoder-only, and encoder-decoder architectures
 - BERT-based text classification using Hugging Face Transformers
 - Efficient training using LoRA adapters
-- Evaluation using accuracy, precision, recall, and F1-score

 ---